Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Provides context: requires Pipeworx OAuth account, mentions delivery channels and constraints.
-However, it lacks explicit when-not-to-use or direct comparison with sibling tools like recent_alerts for pulling the feed.
+Provides explicit context for usage: requires Pipeworx OAuth account, lists supported types with examples, and describes delivery channels and constraints.
+However, it lacks explicit 'when not to use' comparisons with sibling tools.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.